gunnarvoet/underway/README.md

 * R/V Sikuliaq

 # Example
 The following example sets up an object of the `Sikuliaq` class.
-It will create subfolders in the `local_data` directory.
+It will create subfolders for various types of data in the `local_data` directory.

 ```python
 import underway as uw